megsmedes/GISmedes/PopulationMaps.md

 # Population Maps

 [![Vulnerable Dine Populations Near Well Contamination](https://github.com/megsmedes/GISmedes/blob/main/img/VulPops.png?raw=true)](https://cu-esiil-edu.github.io/MSUDenver-DineWaterQuality2023/water-accessibility.html)
->This map was part of a larger in depth analysis of The Water Quality and Quantity on the Diné (Navajo) Reservation.
+>This map explores how many people in Navajo Nation are vulnerable to drinking contaminated well water.
+The map is part of a larger in depth Earth Data Science analysis of the water quality on the Diné (Navajo) Reservation following the Gold King Mine Spill of 2017.
+I participated in the research and created this reproducible science website of the study.
+In an effort to contribute to reproducible science, the website shares code that others could borrow for a similar project.

 ### [Bear Creek High School Diversity](https://megsmedes.github.io/FinalProject.html)